Preservation Month 2015

 Preservation Month 2015 is almost here!
 The month of May will be packed with celebrations, guided tours, and educational opportunities.
-A full schedule will be posted in early April and the upcoming PHF newsletter.
+Click below for a full schedule!

 Help Save the Historic Preservation

 Local efforts are continued to be focused on educating the public about the North Carolina State Historic Preservation Tax Credit program.
 This program expired at the end of 2014.
 It was an integral part of the revival of many historic industrial, commercial and residential buildings in Winston-Salem and Forsyth County.
 While the NC Legislature did not renew the credits, new support is possible.

 Please contact your representatives in Raleigh and thank them for their consideration and support.
 Encourage sympathetic legislators to work on a new program.
 And keep encouraging our lawmakers to support historic preservation and rehabilitation.

 Find out more about the NC tax credit program at

 Our ghost signs task force is looking for the faded, the flaking and the fascinating remnants of old advertising signs painted on buildings around the county.

 The group plans to catalog the signs and repaint or restore some of them.
 You can help us build a map of signs.
 Feel free to include an image but please keep the size under 500Kb.
 Submit locations to email@example.com.

 Wood Windows Task Force

 To combat the tsunami of disinformation and misinformation about the necessity of replacing old wood windows with vinyl, a group of PHF members have put together an educational program about the benefits of restoring wood windows.